borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 sudo borgmatic --verbosity 1 --files
 ```

+(No borgmatic `--files` flag?
+It's only present in newer versions of
+borgmatic.
+So try leaving it out, or upgrade borgmatic!)

 By default, this will also prune any old backups as per the configured
 retention policy, and check backups for consistency problems due to things
 like file damage.